TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 E. Any committee shall, if ordered by the executive director or the board, meet virtually rather than in person as a means of achieving greater efficiency and productivity.

-[16.12.1.12 NMAC - Rp, 16.12.1.11 NMAC, 12/13/2022]
+[16.12.1.12 NMAC - Rp, 16.12.1.11 NMAC, 12/13/2022, A, 5/21/2024]

 16.12.1.13 ETHICAL RESPONSIBILITIES OF BOARD MEMBERS, STAFF, AND COMMITTEE MEMBERS:

-A. High ethical standards: Pursuant to the mission of the board, all members of the board, employees of the board, and committee members shall act in their official capacities in the interest of the public and not for personal gain or the benefit of the members of a particular profession.
+A. High ethical standards: Pursuant to the mission of the board, all members of the board, employees of the board, and committee members shall act in their official capacities in the interest of the public and not for personal gain or for the benefit of the members of a particular profession.

 B. All members of the board, employees of the board, and committee members shall abide by the requirements of the Governmental Conduct Act and all other New Mexico laws governing the ethical conduct of public officers and employees.